 After getting us some coffee and tea, he ushered us into his office, loaded with fossil casts, hominin busts, and pictures of luminaries who have preceded him at Wits, where he is the Phillip Tobias Chair in Palaeoanthropology.
 We sat down to chat around a small table, and he started off our conversation asking about creativity.
 He had just heard a TED talk about how to unlock it.
 When I asked for his own recommendations, he replied: (1) caffeine (it was morning), (2) curiosity, and (3) any kind of stimulation, even something as simple as "an interaction at the tea table."

-Thackeray's father was the astronomer David Thackeray, who headed the Radcliffe Observatory in Pretoria.
+William Makepeace Thackeray was, of course, long gone when Francis Thackeray was born.
+Francis's father was the astronomer David Thackeray, who headed the Radcliffe Observatory in Pretoria.
 He fired his son's interest in science early on, and young Francis worked as his dad's night assistant, minding a giant telescope.
 Francis Thackeray's interests turned to early humans around the time he made a lucky find.
 Heavy equipment brought in to level the cricket field next to Thackeray's grade school turned up ancient stone artifacts, which he collected.
 Thackeray was lucky in another respect.
 He had a brave teacher named Andrew Swart, who wasn't afraid to talk about evolution.

 Apartheid took effect in South Africa in 1948.
 "All the high offices were filled by Dutch Reformed Church politicians," Thackeray recalled.
 Apartheid institutionalized a strict racial hierarchy with white at the top, black at the bottom, and varying shades of brown in between.
 Any examination of common origins for all of humanity made apartheid apologists uncomfortable, so evolution was banned from public schools.
 Thackeray was pleasantly surprised when Swart gave a lecture on evolution.
 Swart emerged from that lecture unscathed, but when he continued discussing evolution at another school, he faced disciplinary action.